pingevt/d8-missing-parts/presentation/presentation.md

 - Debugging

 ^-It's the "Drupal" Way: non-coders can see this in the GUI
+- Drupal's flow
 - Re-usability: use across multiple fields
-  Let's think, Preprocessors => One-off vs Display Formatters => Re-usability
+- Let's think, Preprocessors => One-off vs Display Formatters => Re-usability
 - Debugging: Typical thing to look for when debugging

 ---